 The Computer Science Principles course is designed to be equivalent to a first semester introductory college computing course.
 In this course, students will develop computational thinking skills vital for success across all disciplines, such as using computational tools to analyze and study data and working with large datasets to analyze, visualize, and draw conclusions from trends.
 The course is unique in its focus on fostering student creativity.
 Students are encouraged to apply creative processes when developing computational artifacts and to think creatively while using computer software and other technology to explore questions that interest them.
-This class satisfies the computer proficiency graduation requirement.
 Meets UC and CSU requirements.